yeotzunkai/CS1015MiniProject-DataScience_Python/DSAI Project/Dataset/README.md

 # Content
-## This dataset is based on Cars with 16 features represented as columns to predict car prices.
+## The original dataset is based on Cars with 16 features represented by columns to predict car prices.
 ## There is a total of 11914 different cars.
 #### Here are some of the acronyms for the features.
 | Feature     | Description      | Type of data |